TomArcher/node-sandbox/node-sandbox/docs/get-started-setup.md

 ---
-title: Configure the Node.js environment for Azure | Microsoft Docs
+title: Configuring the Node.js environment for Azure | Microsoft Docs
 description: Install Node.js and the Azure CLI for your platform, and log in to your Azure account
 keywords: Azure Node, Azure Node API Reference, Azure SDK
 author: tarcher